rmohr/rmohr.github.com/_posts/2016-06-14-watching-vms-with-vadvisor.md

 ---
 layout: post
-title: "Watching migrating VMs with vAdvisor"
+title: "Watching Migrating VMs with vAdvisor"
 description: ""
 category:
 summary: "Keep an eye on your VMs with vAdvisor"